iifl-logo

 OUTLOOK

-A significant portion of the Companys income arises from investment and share trading operation, which are largely dependent on the condition of the stock market.
-The stock market activity depends largely upon the economic growth momentum and a combination of other factors like inflation, domestic savings, surging portfolio investments into India etc. The unusual developments in the global economy may pose uncertainties and challenges for the emerging market economies like India.
+A significant portion of the Companys income arises from investment and share sale / purchase operations, which are largely dependent on the condition of the stock market.
+The stock market activity depends largely upon the economic growth momentum and a combination of other factors like inflation, domestic savings, corporate earnings, stable tax regime, surging portfolio investments into India etc. The geopolitical tensions and unusual developments in the global economy may pose uncertainties and challenges for the emerging market economies like India.
 However, the Company has investment policy wherein it invests in those securities which have easy liquidity, better yield and potential for price appreciation in medium to long run.

 The system is aimed at covering all areas of operations.
 All transactions entered into by the Company are duly authorized and recorded correctly.
 The internal financial controls within the Company are commensurate with the size, scale and complexity of its operations.
 It has implemented suitable controls to ensure that financial transactions are reported with accuracy and that there is strict compliance with applicable laws and regulations.
 These controls are regularly reviewed internally for effectiveness.
 The Company has robust policies and procedures which, inter alia, ensure integrity in conducting its business, safeguarding of its assets, timely preparation of reliable financial information, accuracy and completeness in maintaining accounting records and the prevention and detection of frauds and errors.